Industry News

 The Housing Affordability Calculator will weed out developers who take up loans for affordable houses yet price their products expensively thus slowing down uptake of completed units.

-The tool will then apply contextual data and assumptions based on prevailing financing terms in respective countries, percentage of income spent on transport (depending on distance from city centre) and housing for each income band.
+The tool will then apply contextual data and assumptions based on prevailing financing terms in respective countries, the percentage of income spent on transport (depending on the distance from the city centre), and housing for each income band.

 According to Shelter Afrique’s head of policy Muhammad Gambo, the bank will use the criteria to examine projects and ensure affordability of the units, finance, and the cost of living.

-“This is vital for Shelter Afrique in evaluating housing project proposals submitted, with respect to whether the units proposed are likely to be affordable to a low-income target market in that location,” said Dr Gambo.
+“This is vital for Shelter Afrique in evaluating housing project proposals submitted, concerning whether the units proposed are likely to be affordable to a low-income target market in that location,” said Dr Gambo.

 Household affordability